EliziumNet/Loopz/resources/docs/posh-log.md

 | active-leg        | GroupBy           | Designed to be referenced from a header statement (See :heavy_exclamation_mark: below)
 | active-segment    | groupBy           | Designed to be referenced from a header statement (See :heavy_exclamation_mark: below)

 :heavy_exclamation_mark: Since each heading can reference any of the predefined segments ('scope'/'type'/'change-type'/'break') as defined by the _GroupBy_ value, it is not known in advance what they contain.
-Using _active-segment_ and _active-leg_ let's us access these items without actually explicitly knowing that the current header for example refers to 'type' (_active-segment_)  which is set to 'feat' (_active-leg_).
+Using _active-segment_ and _active-leg_ let's us access these items without actually explicitly knowing that the current header for example refers to 'type' which is set to 'feat'; ie _active-segment_ is set to _active-leg_.

 ### Selection <a name="options.selection"></a>